-Now enrolling for Fall 2020, Guidepost Montessori at Toronto is a new campus in Midtown for ages infant to 12.
+Guidepost Montessori is a new campus in the GTA for ages infant to 12.
 At Guidepost, we offer an authentic Montessori experience as well as a global education that extends beyond the classroom walls.
-Our young students not only live and play in a thriving cosmopolitan city, but they also learn and explore within it.
-The city of Toronto is part of our curriculum at Guidepost, which means students visit museums, historical sites, restaurants, and parks, and participate in performance arts and gallery exhibitions, all planned to enrich their understanding and perspective of culture.
+Our young students not only live and play in a thriving metropolis, but they also learn and explore within it.
+Students visit museums, historical sites, restaurants, and parks, and participate in performance arts and gallery exhibitions, all planned to enrich their understanding and perspective of culture.
 In elementary, students even plan these outings together.
-They research schedules and map out locations, taking on the responsibility of their education in a way that empowers their independence while deepening their own connection with the city they call home.
+They research schedules and map out locations, taking on the responsibility of their education in a way that empowers their independence while deepening their own connection with the region they call home.
 Guidepost Toronto is among a growing, worldwide network of schools.
 Students learn about the cultures that exist within their sister campuses, and their families have the opportunity to visit and study at other Guidepost schools where their children enter a familiar Montessori classroom while exploring and engaging with a new city.
 At Guidepost, our teachers and our students are ever-evolving citizens of the world.

 Authentic Montessori program